eliassoon/saab-test/README.md

 The application requires a database to store the data.
 Follow these steps to set up the database.

 1.
 Run the script 'SaabRentals.sql' to create and populate the database.
+The database does however no populate as it should.
+Cannot figure out why right now.

 2.
 Set the connection string